genepattern/genepattern-server/src/org/genepattern/server/webapp/rest/api/v1/README.txt

 ========================================

 This document describes how to use the GenePattern REST API.
-Target audience: Someone integrating the eQTL portal with a REST-enabled GP server.
+Target audience: Someone integrating the Genet portal with a REST-enabled GP server.

 Setup: